kazumaki/facebook-clone/README.md

 ## Ideas for improvement

 - Make it looks like the real Facebook
-- Real time messaging.
+- Real-time messaging.
 - Share post functionality

 ## Built With

 - Ruby language,
 - Ruby on Rails framework,
-- Vscode for coding
+- vscode for coding
 - Rubocop for Validation

 ## Live Demo